caspark/rust-game-of-life-exercises/README.md

 Goal: get started with Rust by implementing the game logic rules for Conway's Game of Life.

+When you run

+    cargo run -- render mine

-Each game tick should cause the following behavior:
+then each game tick should cause the following behavior:

 * Any live cell with fewer than two live neighbors dies, as if by under population.
 * Any live cell with two or three live neighbors lives on to the next generation.
 * Any live cell with more than three live neighbors dies, as if by overpopulation.
 * Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+To get you started, there's a broken implementation of Game of Life which you can run with:

+    cargo run -- render broken

+Look at `main.rs` and `game_of_life.rs`, to see how to implement and wire up your own implementation of the `GameOfLife` trait.

 ### Step 2 - Implement loading patterns from files